felicitywang/TFMTL/tasks/datasets/emotion/DailyDialog_Emotion/README.md

     - 5: sadness
     - 6: surprise

-** Note: this dataset also has "act" class in dialogue/ and a dialogu topic feature only in data.json **

 **Basic Unit**: sentence

-** Split: train:dev:test = 11,118 : 1,000 : 1,000 **
+**Split: the author suggests a train:valid:test = 11,118 : 1000 : 1000 based on dialogue_id **
+**Note: one such random split is provided but without 'topic' label, and the author suggests a random split by yourself**

 **bibtex**
 ```